- For Researchers

 John Benjamins

-The agreement gives authors from participating institutions the right to publish their articles open access in all of the publisher's journals.
+The agreement gives authors the right to publish their articles open access in all of the publisher's journals.

 All articles are published with a CC-BY license.